What Are Demerit Points and How Do They Work in Ontario?

 How Long Do Demerit Points Last in Ontario?

 One common question is, how long do demerit points last in Ontario?
-They remain on your driving record for two years from the date of the offence.
+Demerit points remain on your driving record for two years from the date of the offence, after which they are automatically removed.
+This period applies to most standard driving infractions under the Ontario Highway Traffic Act (HTA).

 Common Offenses and Their Associated Demerit-Points